LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

                         returned by vkEnumeratePhysicalDevices or IDXGIFactory1::EnumAdapters1.
                         Replay may fail if the specified device is not compatible with the original capture devices.

-Windows-only:
-  --api <api>           Use the specified API for replay
-                        Available values are:
-                            vulkan      Replay with the Vulkan API enabled. d3d12       Replay with the Direct3D API enabled. all         Replay with both the Vulkan and Direct3D 12 APIs enabled.
-This is the default.

 Vulkan-only:
   --sfa                 Skip vkAllocateMemory, vkAllocateCommandBuffers, and